eliasbagley/eliasbagley.github.io/_posts/2015-10-27-android-style-guide.markdown

 # Use editor config (enabled by default in Android Studio.. just don't turn it off)

+TODO: paste a cample editor config to use for android projects

 # Field annotations should not wrap.
 Change in Android Setudio settings: set field annotations to `do not wrap`

 yes: